mfem/web/src/gpu-tips-n-tricks.md

 We can know if there is register spilling by two means:

 - Compiling for Cuda with `-Xptxas="-v"` tells you at compilation the register usage and spills for each kernel.
-- Mesuring *local memory transfers* with a profiler tells you if there is register spills. `nvprof --metrics local_load_transactions,local_store_transactions --kernels myKernel` should be `0`.
+- Measuring *local memory transfers* with a profiler tells you if there is register spills. `nvprof --metrics local_load_transactions,local_store_transactions --kernels myKernel` should be `0`.

 Register spills happen for two main reasons:

 - Each thread uses too many registers,
 - Array indices are not known at compilation time.

-When each thread uses too many registers it is often usefull to redesign the kernel to use more threads per block to perform the computation, this lowers the amount of registers used per thread but usually increases the shared memory usage due to more distributed data.
+When each thread uses too many registers it is often useful to redesign the kernel to use more threads per block to perform the computation, this lowers the amount of registers used per thread but usually increases the shared memory usage due to more distributed data.
 Computing indices at compilation can often be resolved by simply unrolling loops with `MFEM_UNROLL` and making sure that all the necessary information to compute the indices is known at compilation time.

 ## Roofline model
 A [roofline model](https://developer.download.nvidia.com/video/gputechconf/gtc/2019/presentation/s9624-performance-analysis-of-gpu-accelerated-applications-using-the-roofline-model.pdf) helps predicting the peak performance achievable by a specific algorithm.
 The arithmetic intensity is the ratio of the total number of operations divided by the amount of data movement from and to the main memory.
-By dividing the maximum FLops, by the maximum bandwidth we get an arithmetic intensity threshold value between the two main regime of a GPU.
+By dividing the maximum FLOPs, by the maximum bandwidth we get an arithmetic intensity threshold value between the two main regime of a GPU.
 A kernel with an arithmetic intensity below and above the threshold value will be **memory bound** and **computation bound** respectively.

 For in depths performance analysis I would recommend to look at [efficiency issues](https://docs.nvidia.com/gameworks/content/developertools/desktop/analysis/report/cudaexperiments/kernellevel/issueefficiency.htm)